 Between a Stone and an Olive Branch …

 Finally, Palestine, the homeland will be liberated.
 Somehow, we all found ourselves part of the making of that intifada.
-Schools were closed, we were going in what felt secretly to school for the coming years until our graduation.
+Schools were closed; we were going in what felt secretly to school for the coming years until our graduation.
 Thinking of being in a demonstration, breaking a curfew, hiding a demonstrator running away from the soldiers, writing poems, and participating physically and mentally in every vibe of what was taking place, was what meant to be the generation of the intifada.

 Or maybe I was too young to understand.

-I often thought of the importance or the efficiency or none of the different means of desistence we Palestinians adopted.
-Defying violence in any shape is not easy to believe in, while confronted by real life threatening situations, where you feel it is your very existence that you are defending.
+I often thought of the importance or the efficiency or none of the different means of resistance we Palestinians adopted.
+Defying violence in any shape is not easy to believe in, while confronted by the real life threatening situations, where you feel it is your very existence that you are defending.

-But looking at it all at this very moment, regardless to the sadness and the oppressed emotions I am experiencing now; I tend to understand the meaning of absolute non-violence.
-The way this man (Ziad abu Ein) was slain today, without being shot by a bullet that took his life.
+But looking at it all at this very moment, regardless of the sadness and the oppressed emotions I am experiencing now; I tend to understand the meaning of absolute non-violence.
+The way this man (Ziad Abu Ein) was slain today, without being shot by a bullet that took his life.
 While the world watched him planting an olive tree while the settlers uprooted trees.
 While the world watched the brutality of Israeli soldiers towards a mass of people who were planting trees on their very own land.
 While the world listened to the last words of this man.
 The words that Palestinians live with and die…each moment.
 There is no life with occupation …